sashkalysenko/pbc-Lysenko/README.md

 ## *pbc/sg*
 * sg.py - contains StartGrid class which can download Selenium server, start hub, add node.
-* test_sel_grid.py - verifies setting up of hub and node of Selenium server
+* test_sel_grid.py - verifies setting up of hub and node of Selenium server on VM and from browser.

 ## *Tests*